Lukather/deck-ai-assistant/README.md

 - [x] Confirm communication between frontend and backend via ask_question()
 - [x] Integrate real AI API (Gemini)
 - [x] Added a bubble-chat UI in the AI view

-### 🧩 Tasks To Do
+- [x] Automatic regcognitions of the game you are playing
+- [x] Store the chat history
 - [x] Implement secure local storage of API key
-- [ ] Handle frontend states: loading, error, and response
+- [x] Handle frontend states: loading, error, and response
-- [ ] Build a settings interface for user configuration
+- [x] Build a settings interface for user configuration
-- [ ] Add a custom icon for the plugin in the Decky menu
+- [x] Add a custom icon for the plugin in the Decky menu
-- [ ] Add more LLMs integrations (ChatGPT, Claude, self-hosted, HuggingFace)
+- [x] Add more LLMs integrations (ChatGPT, Claude, self-hosted, HuggingFace)
-- [ ] Automatic regcognitions of the game you are playing
-- [ ] Store the chat history
+- [x] Add a Speech-to-text function

 ## 📄 License